Logo of the website

 The Investment Strategy

-The investment strategy that Robo-Advisors use is essential.
+The investment strategy that Robo-advisors use is essential.

 Most services invest in low-cost index funds.
 It means they are essentially doing what I advocate on this website.
 Low-cost index funds are a great way to invest in the entire stock market.
 And they have very low fees.
 This strategy is the cheapest and most reliable way to invest.
 And they can do make that a lot easier for you.
 In return for this simplicity, you will pay some extra fees.
 But it beats not investing.

-On the other hand, some Robo-Advisors are investing directly in securities.
+On the other hand, some Robo-advisors are investing directly in securities.
 It means they are picking stocks to try to get good returns.
 For me, this is bad.
 Many people have shown that active investing does not work long-term.
 You should not think that just because they are robots, they can beat the market.
 They cannot!
 Picking stocks will add risk to your investment and will likely underperform the market.

-You want to pick a Robo-Advisor that invests in low-cost ETFs.
+You want to pick a Robo-advisor that invests in low-cost ETFs.
 It is the safest and cheapest way to invest.
 What is valid for humans is also valid for robots: passive investing rocks!

 The Security